npm/policies/disputes.md

    Conduct](https://github.com/npm/policies/blob/master/conduct.md)
    such as hateful language, pornographic content, or harassment.

-If you see bad behavior like this, please report it right away.
+If you see bad behavior like this, please report it to <abuse@npmjs.com>
+right away.  **You are never expected to resolve abusive behavior on your own.**  We are here to help.

 ## Changes